databio/pepatac/docs/howto/run-looper.md

 ## 1: Install `looper`

-This pipeline is pre-configured to work with `looper`.
 [Looper](http://looper.readthedocs.io/) is a pipeline submission engine that makes it easy to deploy any pipeline across samples.
 It will let you run the jobs locally, in containers, using any cluster resource manager, or in containers on a cluster.

 You can install `looper` using `pip`: